Apparently Nothin'

 "Apparently Nothin" is a song by British/American acid jazz band Young Disciples.
-It features singer Carleen Anderson, who also co-wrote it and was released in 1991 as the second single from their only album, Road to Freedom (1991).
+It features singer Carleen Anderson, who also co-wrote it and was released in 1991 by Talkin' Loud as the second single from the band's only album, Road to Freedom (1991).
 The song samples "Here I Am Baby" by the Marvelettes and is inspired by the Gulf War.
-It peaked at number 13 on the UK Singles Chart, but on the UK Dance Singles Chart, it was a even more successful, peaking at number two.
-Additionally, it was a top 20 hit in Luxembourg and a top 40 hit in the Netherlands.
+It peaked at number 13 on the UK Singles Chart, but on the UK Dance Singles chart, it was even more successful, peaking at number two.
+Additionally, it was a top-20 hit in Luxembourg and a top-40 hit in the Netherlands.
 The band performed the song in the British music chart television programme Top of the Pops.
 It remains their biggest hit and is now widely considered as a classic of its genre.

 In 1999, a new version of "Apparently Nothin'" was released with Anderson and British acid jazz and funk group The Brand New Heavies, peaking at number 32 in the UK.

 Chart performance

 "Apparently Nothin'" charted in several European countries.
 In Luxembourg, the single peaked at number 12 in its second week within the top 20 in August 1991, after entering the chart on number 17 the week before.
 It then dropped to number 15 and 19 before leaving the chart.
 In the Netherlands, the single spent four weeks on the Dutch Top 40 Tipparade, before entering the Dutch Top 40 chart with three weeks within it and peaking at number 34.
 On the Single Top 100 chart, it spent a total of eight weeks within, peaking at number 36 on October 19, 1991.
 On the Eurochart Hot 100, the single peaked at number 45.

 In the UK, "Apparently Nothin'" debuted on the UK Singles Chart on number 55 on February 17, 1991.
 46, 59, 62 before leaving the chart.
 Then in July, it reappeared at number 33, climbing to number 19 and peaking at number 13 on August 11.
 The following weeks, the song dropped to number 15, 30, 42 and 64.
-On Music Weeks Dance Singles chart, it reached number two in February 1991.
+On the Music Week Dance Singles chart, it reached number two in February 1991.